godotengine/godot-docs/classes/class_input.rst

 |void| **set_custom_mouse_cursor**\ (\ image\: :ref:`Resource<class_Resource>`, shape\: :ref:`CursorShape<enum_Input_CursorShape>` = 0, hotspot\: :ref:`Vector2<class_Vector2>` = Vector2(0, 0)\ ) :ref:`🔗<class_Input_method_set_custom_mouse_cursor>`

-Sets a custom mouse cursor image, which is only visible inside the game window.
+Sets a custom mouse cursor image, which is only visible inside the game window, for the given mouse ``shape``.
 The hotspot can also be specified.
 Passing ``null`` to the image parameter resets to the system cursor.
-See :ref:`CursorShape<enum_Input_CursorShape>` for the list of shapes.

 \ ``image`` can be either :ref:`Texture2D<class_Texture2D>` or :ref:`Image<class_Image>` and its size must be lower than or equal to 256×256.
 To avoid rendering issues, sizes lower than or equal to 128×128 are recommended.